Welcome to today's edition of the Rush 24-7 Podcast.

 But that's not what's causing this.

-And if you take care of the gouging and the profiteering, you're still going to be paying a price higher than you were yesterday, the day before and last week because the supply is down.
+And if you take care of the gouging and the profiteering, you're still going to be paying a price higher than you were yesterday, the day before, and last week because the supply is down.

-The supply has been at erupt.
+The supply has been interrupted.

 You cannot take 30 million barrel or gallons of gasoline off the market and have the price stay the same.